fumes/fumes.11ty/src/articles/natisa-jones-at-tony-raka.md

 photographer: rokma #need lowercase
 curator: rokma
 date: 2019-10-05
-category: art #put this one also as first tag
+category: art #put this one also as tag
 tags:
   - article
   - art